Governance and Board of Trustees

 Secretary (since 1 October 2020) and Trustee (since 1 October 2020)

-Karamjit is News Editor of The Straits Times.
-She has been with the newspaper since 1995 and was writing on aviation for 16 years before taking on a supervisory role in 2019.
+Karamjit is Associate Editor (News) at The Straits Times.
+She has been with the media company since 1995 and took on a supervisory role in 2019.

 Lee Su Shyan Jeanette

 Su Shyan joined The Straits Times in 2000.
 She previously headed the newspaper's daily economic and business news coverage since 2010.
 Under her leadership, the team has bagged awards for scoops and investor education.
 Trained as a UK chartered accountant, Su Shyan has won several business journalism awards at ST as well as from investor body Securities Investors Association of Singapore (SIAS) for her corporate governance stories and business reporting.
 She has also headed the Investor Relations and Corporate Communications functions at SPH.
-Presently, Su Shyan is an Associate Editor at The Straits Times where she focuses on investing issues and financial literacy.
+Presently, Su Shyan is Associate Editor (News) at The Business Times, overseeing daily news coverage.

 Jennifer Lewis